bradhead/kc-smart-fhir-explore/README.md

 ## Run Docker compose

+1. Run docker compose to build and run keycloak with SMART on FHIR extensions.

 ```shell
 docker compose up
 ```

-Now login to the newly built Keycloak using the admin user, and go to the terraform client in the realm created and regenerate the client secret.
-Then copy that into the terraform.tfvars file.
-See the example tfvars file.
+2. Now login to the newly built Keycloak using the admin user, and go to the realm PHSA.
+3. From Clients, select the 'terraform' client in the realm.
+4. Select 'Credentials'
+5. Hit the 'Regenerate Secret' button, then
+6. Copy the Secret to your paste board
+7. Create a terraform.tfvars file in the kc-terraform folder.
+Refer to the example file provided.
+8. Now paste the Secret value from your paste board into your terraform.tfvars file.
+9. Now, we can apply the terraform configuraitons that will setup the PHSA realm to have SMART on FHIR settings, scopes, mappers, etc.

 ```shell
 cd kc-terraform ; terraform init